Kaiser-Yang/vimwiki/blog/2025/words.md

 Tissue consists of the cells of a particular type of animal or plant.

 The tissue of the heart is made up of muscle cells.

+# v/V

+## vivacious

+If someone is vivacious, they are talkative and cheerful.

+Everyone at the party was very vivacious and having a good time.